orskoven/risking_open_source_llm_in_critical_infrastructure_-_a_secure_and_privacy_minded_approach/README.md

 # Methodology

+AI and is intergration into the organisation is fairly 'new'.
+Mature IT companies should already be enforcing best practices of Secure Development Life Cycle (SDLC) in DevSecOps contexts.
+This paper will demonstrate the add-on of Machine Learning to SDLC (MLSDLC).

 Assesing the risk of any system, including LLM's requires a systematic and widely recognised and standardised approach.
 The risk assesment will hence be conducted by applying a ISO35000 compliant risk assement methodology, which can be translated into actionable ISO27001 compliant controls.